apache/npanday/integration-tests/tests/README.txt

 it0017: CS-GNU:  Run an NUnit test that uses library dependencies.
 it0018: CS-MS-v1.1: Build a library with version 1.1 of the framework (verify manually by looking at the dll manifest)
 it0019: CS-MS-Compact: Build a library with the COMPACT framework (windows only)

-To confirm migration:
-it0036: Verifies that non-source code files should not be copied to target\build-sources,target\build-test-sources directory